María Isabel Pérez (sprinter): Career

 She set a new Spanish record of 7.15 seconds and won the Spanish national 60 metres title in February 2025.
 She was selected for the 60 metres at the 2025 European Athletics Indoor Championships in Appeldoorn where she qualified for the semi-finals.
 She was selected for the Spanish relay pool for the 2025 World Athletics Relays in China.
 In the 4 x 100 metres relay she was part of a team alongside Jaël Bestué, Esperança Cladera, Paula Sevilla who won their opening race ahead of Jamaica containing Shelly-Ann Fraser-Pryce and Shericka Jackson, with a time of 42.18 seconds, setting a Spanish national record, and ensuring qualification for the 2025 World Championships.
 She was part of the Spanish 4 x 100 metres team, again alongside Esperança Cladera, Sevilla and Bestue, which set another new Spanish record of 42.11 seconds at the 2025 European Athletics Team Championships First Division in Madrid on 28 June.

 In September 2025, she competed as the Spanish team finished fifth in the women's 4 x 100 metres at the 2025 World Championships in Tokyo, Japan.

+Perez was selected as part of the Spain team for the 2026 World Athletics Relays in Gaborone, Botswana, and ran in the women's 4 x 100 metres relay and in the mixed 4 x 100 metres relay team which both qualified from the heats on the opening day of competition.
+The following day, she ran in the women's quartet which won the bronze medal in the final behind Jamaica and Canada.
+Calbano competed alongside Spanish teammates Guillem Crespí, Andoni Calbano and Jael Bestue, Pérez won the bronze medal in the mixed 4 × 100 m at the 2026 European Athletics Championships in Birmingham, England, in August 2026.
+She also competed in the women's 100 metres at the championships, reaching the semi-finals.